 Perhaps not surprising, a Gallop poll revealed that the well-being of Americans was on the decline toward the end of 2017, which halted a three-year trend going the opposite way.
-The decrease was attributed to an increase in daily worry along with other factors and persisted in spite of a healthy economy and low unemployment rates, two factors closely tied to overall well-being.
+Research shows the decrease was attributed to an increase in daily worry along with other factors and persisted in spite of a healthy economy and low unemployment rates, two factors closely tied to overall well-being.

-As a result of the downward trend, conversations surrounding self-care really started to take off and it’s not looking to slow down any time soon.
+As a result of the downward trend, conversations surrounding self-care, healthcare, and daily life really started to take off and it’s not looking to slow down any time soon.
 In fact, according to a 2018 survey by wellness tech company Shine, 72 percent of millennial women made self-care and mental health their priority for the new year, moving away from physical and financial goals.
 And the self-improvement industry, which includes products related to self-esteem, emotional and physical health and self-help was listed as a $9.9 billion market in the U.S. in 2018 and was expected to continue growing.

-Ever heard the phrase, “you cannot pour from an empty cup” and thought it was fitting?
+Ever heard the phrase, “You cannot pour from an empty cup” and thought it was fitting?
 That’s because self-care is so important.
 If you’re already depleted by physical and emotional exhaustion, you’re less able to handle the stresses that may come your way.
-When you’re at your best, you become more resilient and able to appropriately manage stress.
+When you’re at your best, you become more resilient and able to appropriately manage stress, especially amid today's COVID-19 pandemic landscape and social media.
 Here are three other reasons why self-care is important:

 Self-care can improve your physical health

 While a healthy diet and exercise form the backbone of good physical health, self-care and pampering can trigger the relaxation response.
-Relaxation, in turn, can improve energy levels and prevent chronic stress from further damaging your health.
+Relaxation, in turn, can improve energy levels for physical activity and prevent chronic stress from further damaging your health.

 Self-care can boost your emotional health